ryanorsinger/intro-to-deep-learning-with-keras/notes.md

 How do we build, train, evaluate, and run neural networks?

 ANNs go back to 1943 w/ the McCullouch and Pitts paper "Logical Calculus of Ideas Immanent in Nervous Activity".
-They provided a computational model of how
+They provided a computational model of how biological neuron

 Why ANNs?
 - With enough data, ANNs can outperform other ML techniques
 - Virtuous cycle of funding and progress

 Neural Network: